census-instrumentation/opencensus-web/examples/initial_load/README.md

 To run this example in local development mode, you will need to run the [OpenCensus agent](https://github.com/census-instrumentation/opencensus-service).

-First set your `GOPATH` environment variable and ten install the agent by
+First set your `GOPATH` environment variable and then install the agent by
 running:

 ```bash